Nick0317Sun/SAMWS/README.md

 # SAMWS
-This is the repository for "A Segment Anything Model (SAM) based weakly supervised learning method for crop segmentation using Sentinel-2 time series images".
+This is the repository for "A Segment Anything Model based weakly supervised learning method for crop mapping using Sentinel-2 time series images".
 Related codes will be made available here.

 ## Finetuning with adapters
 Download SAM [checkpoint](https://github.com/facebookresearch/segment-anything#model-checkpoints), we used [ViT-B SAM model](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_b_01ec64.pth).